User Management in AskCody can be handled and done either manually by using the AskCody Management Portal or by

 Add-in User with Delegated Access

-Grants access to Meeting+ in Outlook on behalf of other accounts within the organization.
-This role will provide the user with the ability to use the Meeting+ add-in/plug-in on behalf of other users.
+Grants access to Add-ins in Outlook on behalf of other accounts within the organization.
+This role will provide the user with the ability to use the Services add-in/plug-in on behalf of other users.

 Next Step: Setting up Active Directory for AskCody